podnov/wire-cucumber/README.md

 Then the request body should have been:
 Then the request body should have been {string}
 Then the request body should have been empty
+Then the request body should have been these records:
 Then the request body of invocation {int} should have been:
 Then the request body of invocation {int} should have been {string}
-Then the request body of invocation {int} should have been empty Then the request should have had header {string} {string}
+Then the request body of invocation {int} should have been empty Then the request body of invocation {int} should have been these records:
+Then the request should have had header {string} {string}
 Then my request is verified
 ```